warehouse-web/warehouse/src/pages/shop/2020-04-11-join-collective-clothes-manual.md

     body: >-
-      The *JOIN Collective Clothes Manual* is an open-source manual that invites everyone to participate in JOIN, a project by fashion designer Anouk Beckers and graphic designer/art director Beau Bertens, that proposes fashion as a collective practice.
+      The *JOIN Collective Clothes Manual* is an open-source manual that invites everyone to participate in JOIN, a project by fashion designer Anouk Beckers and graphic designer and art director Beau Bertens, that proposes fashion as a collective practice.
 The manual encompasses the patterns of a modular clothing system that consists of four different shapes which can be combined into a full outfit (a sleeve, a top, a trouser leg and a part